 Highlights of Burford include the oldest chemist in England, an antique shop that was formerly an inn where Charles II took his mistress and an impressively large church.
 Elsewhere in town, the Burford Museum is housed within a Tudor building, while the Mad Hatters Bookshop is completely independent and well worth a wander around.

 After visiting Bourton-on-the-Water, it’s just a short drive to one of the more remote villages this region has to offer.
 Accessible only via narrow lanes, Lower Slaughter has little by way of attractions.
-Instead, there are pretty villages to snap photos of, as well as plenty of pretty floral displays in the summer months.
+Instead, there are pretty villages to snap photos of, as well as plenty of pretty floral displays in the summer months and an impressive mill which can be spied from across the village.

 If you’ve ever seen photos on Instagram of the Cotswolds, you’ve likely spied the Great Yew in the yard of Stow-on-the-Wold’s Church.
 The medieval built St Edward’s Church is a Grade I listed building and is just one of the many things Stow-on-the-Wold has to offer.